(This letter, dated May 21,2020, was sent to all parish households.)

 Archbishop Listecki invites all who have the gift of sewing and crafting to make homemade facemasks for our local healthcare systems.
 Please visit the Archdiocese of Milwaukee website – Homemade Masks to learn how you can help our local healthcare systems in this effort.

 A note from our Director of Liturgy & Music--

 At this time of uncertainty and natural anxiety we are strangely deprived of one of our deepest comforts—coming together to worship at Mass.
-This beautiful setting by the late Stephen Paulus of a very familiar text by St. Teresa of Avila has been a comfort to me and to members of the choir over the past week, and I hope that it speaks to you as well.
+This beautiful setting by the late Stephen Paulus of a very familiar text by St. Teresa of Avila has been a comfort to me and to members of the choir and I hope that it speaks to you as well.
 We are never alone, even when it most feels like it.
 As an inscription at St Swithun's shrine in Winchester Cathedral says: Whatever partakes of God is safe in God.
 As we partake of God in our hearts and homes in these coming weeks, I pray that we would all know the safety of God's love.
 Alone God sufficeth.